-This tutorial documents the workflow I developed for creating a diagrid catenoid structure which act as new lateral bracing elements within our project.
-The workflow demonstrates how multiple design software can be used whilst still achieving an integrated BIM model.
+This tutorial documents the workflow I developed for creating a diagrid catenoid structure which acts as new lateral bracing elements within our project.
+The workflow demonstrates how multiple design software can be used while still achieving an integrated BIM model.

 Grasshopper was chosen as the primary authoring tool due to the geometric limitations within Revit.
-For example, a native Revit divided surface with adaptive components could have been used, and was tested, but it was eventually discarded as it proved to be too cumbersome, inaccurate and very tedious.
+For example, a native Revit divided surface with adaptive components could have been used and was tested, but it was eventually discarded as it proved to be too cumbersome, inaccurate and very tedious.
 Dynamo was also tested as an alternative but also proved too clunky – possibly due to a lack of user experience and/or the under-development of the software.
-Grasshopper on the other hand afforded us the possibility to utilise Karamba which provided integrative structural analysis.
-The results of this analysis was then fed into Galapagos which is an evolutionary solver allowing us to optimise the shape of the catenoid.
-It also allowed us to fully automate the scheduling process, requiring no manual intervention.
+Grasshopper, on the other hand, afforded us the possibility to utilise Karamba which provided integrative structural analysis.
+The results of this analysis were then fed into Galapagos, which is an evolutionary solver allowing us to optimise the shape of the catenoid.
+It also allowed us to automate the scheduling process, requiring no manual intervention.
 Dynamo was then used to complete the round trip by transfer the geometry back into Revit.

 Step 1 – Excel

-A level schedule was first setup within Revit.
-This can either be exported as a *txt file and manually converted to an Excel *xlsx file or alternatively, BIMlink or Dynamo can be used which will export an *xlsx file directly.
+A level schedule was first set up within Revit.
+This schedule can either be exported as a *txt file and manually converted to an Excel *xlsx file.
+Alternatively, BIMlink or Dynamo can be used, which will export an *xlsx file directly.

 Step 2 – Grasshopper

 - A Grasshopper script which generates the diagrid and voids was then developed.
 This script reads the Excel spreadsheet using the Lunchbox plug-in and uses those levels to place ring beams.

 - Karamba is then used to calculate the lateral displacement caused by the wind load.